Memory in the Age of AI Agents: Introduction

 \section{Introduction}

-\blfootnote{Note: If you identify your own or other papers relevant to this survey that have not been discussed (we apologize for any such omissions due to the rapidly expanding literature), please feel free to contact us via email or raise an issue on \href{https://github.com/Shichun-Liu/Agent-Memory-Paper-List}{GitHub}.}The past two years have witnessed the overwhelming evolution of increasingly capable large language models (LLMs) into powerful AI agents~\citep{matarazzo2025surveylargelanguagemodels,minaee2025largelanguagemodelssurvey,luo2025largelanguagemodelagent}.
-These foundation-model-powered agents have demonstrated remarkable progress across diverse domains such as deep research~\citep{xu2025comprehensivesurveydeepresearch,zhang2025deepresearchsurveyautonomous}, software engineering~\citep{wang2024agentssoftwareengineeringsurvey}, and scientific discovery~\citep{wei2025aiscienceagenticscience}, continuously advancing the trajectory toward artifacial general interlligence (AGI)~\citep{fang2025comprehensivesurveyselfevolvingai,durante2024agentaisurveyinghorizons}.
+The past two years have witnessed the overwhelming evolution of increasingly capable large language models (LLMs) into powerful AI agents~\citep{matarazzo2025surveylargelanguagemodels,minaee2025largelanguagemodelssurvey,luo2025largelanguagemodelagent}.
+These foundation-model-powered agents have demonstrated remarkable progress across diverse domains such as deep research~\citep{xu2025comprehensivesurveydeepresearch,zhang2025deepresearchsurveyautonomous}, software engineering~\citep{wang2024agentssoftwareengineeringsurvey}, and scientific discovery~\citep{wei2025aiscienceagenticscience}, continuously advancing the trajectory toward artificial general interlligence (AGI)~\citep{fang2025comprehensivesurveyselfevolvingai,durante2024agentaisurveyinghorizons}.
 Although early conceptions of ``agents'' were highly heterogeneous, a growing consensus has since emerged within the community: beyond a pure LLM backbone, an agent is typically equipped with capabilities such as \textit{reasoning}, \textit{planning}, \textit{perception}, \textit{memory}, and \textit{tool-use}.
 Some of these abilities, such as reasoning and tool-use, have been largely internalized within model parameters through reinforcement learning~\citep{wang2025reinforcementlearningreasoninglarge,toollearningsurvey}, while some still depend heavily on external agentic scaffolds.
-Together, these components transform LLMs from static conditional generators into learnable policies that can interact with diverse external environments and adaptively evolve over time~\citep{zhang2025landscapeagenticreinforcementlearning}.
+Together, these components transform LLMs from static conditional generators into learnable policies that can interact with diverse external environments and adaptively evolve over time~\citep{zhang2025landscapeagenticreinforcementlearning,liu2025advances}.

 Among these agentic faculties, \textit{memory} stands out as a cornerstone, explicitly enabling the transformation of static LLMs, whose parameters cannot be rapidly updated, into adaptive agents capable of continual adaptation through environmental interaction~\citep{zhang2025ruc_survey,wu2025humanmemoryaimemory}.
 From an application perspective, numerous domains demand agents with proactive memory management rather than ephemeral, forgetful behaviors: personalized chatbots~\citep{Chhikara2025mem0,li2025helloagainllmpoweredpersonalized}, recommender systems~\citep{liu2025agentcfmemoryenhancedllmbasedagents}, social simulations~\citep{park2023generativeagentsinteractivesimulacra,yang2025oasisopenagentsocial}, and financial investigations~\citep{zhang2024multimodalfoundationagentfinancial} all rely on the agent's ability to process, store, and manage historical information.
 From a developmental standpoint, one of the defining aspirations of AGI research is to endow agents with the capacity for continual evolution through environment interactions~\citep {hendrycks2025agidefinition}, a capability fundamentally grounded in agent memory.